 Healthier sweet potato muffins are an easy way to use leftover sweet potatoes or just get kids to eat more vegetables.
-Whip up these moist, lightly sweet treats and serve as a simple,
+Serve as a simple,

 For about 2 years, through the end of college and beyond, I had a sweet potato with dinner every. single. night.